 Facilitating Discovery of the Marine Environment

-The New Zealand Marine Studies Centre is the public face of Marine Science at the University of Otago.
+The New Zealand Marine Studies Centre (NZMSC) is the public face of Marine Science at the University of Otago.
 We explain and explore marine science, current research and conservation issues.
 We offer hands-on marine education programmes for all ages and are responsible for inspiring many future marine scientists!
 Our mission is to foster understanding and appreciation of New Zealand's unique marine environment and responsibility towards its conservation.

-Richard de Hamel, New Zealand Marine Studies Centre Educator (Nelson & Marlborough region)
+Richard de Hamel NZMSC Educator (Nelson and Marlborough region)

 Learning Experiences Outside the Classroom (LEOTC)

 An authentic science learning environment is provided to champion science learning for primary and secondary school classes from across southern NZ at the Department of Marine Science's Portobello site.

 Students experience marine science through field trips to local marine habitats, boat journeys, and practical sessions in a specialist marine science teaching laboratory.
 Access to seawater aquaria, live marine species, a range of scientific equipment and scientific expertise create learning opportunities not available in a classroom.
 During the programmes students develop science skills and understanding of marine issues, learn about science careers, participate and contribute to scientific research and engage in environmental action and stewardship (kaitiakitanga).
 Our programmes link to The NZ Curriculum and focus on the Nature of Science strand, support achievement for a diversity of students, including Māori and Pasifika, and are tailored to meet specific learning outcomes.
 Research focuses on the outcomes for both students and teachers.

 Science extension and enrichment programmes